sanjib-nath/Pykinator/README.md

 Build something similar to Akinator using Python.

-The program will ask questions and use a decision tree to guess the anime character the user is thinking of.
+The program will ask questions and try to guess the anime character the user is thinking of.

-## What I Learned for This Project

-1. Decision Trees
-2. Entropy & Gini Impurity
-3. Information Gain
-4. Some other small skills
+## Technologies Used

+- Python
+- NumPy
+- Pandas

+## Algorithm

+A modified version of a Decision Tree.

+## How It Works

+Pykinator uses a modified version of a Decision Tree (at least that's what I call it) to decide the best feature to ask a question about using Information Gain.

+The program then finds the question assigned to that specific feature and asks the player.

+Depending on the player's answer (Yes or No), it splits the dataset and repeats the process.

+It keeps doing this until there is only one character left or no useful feature is available to split the dataset.

+## The Main Challenge

+I did not know anything about Trees, Information Gain, Entropy or Gini Impurity before starting this project, so I had to learn them while working on the project.

+I also faced quite a few challenges while writing the main algorithm and figuring out how to turn the theory into actual code.

-## Current Goal
+## Future Plans

-For now, I only want Pykinator to guess anime characters.
+I am currently working on a way to make a larger database.
+I still don't know exactly how, maybe using some sort of anime database or API.

+Eventually, I want to:

-I plan to add other types of characters and datasets in the future.
+- Add more characters and datasets

-## Project Phase

-- [x] Make a basic version with a small dataset (10 characters) - **Working**
-- [ ] Create a larger dataset using an API or idk
-- [ ] Build the final version
+- Add data beside anime characters
-- [ ] Make it into a website (still figuring out how)
+- Make it into a website
-- [ ] Add more datasets in the future
+- Let my friends play it

+## Bugs

+I am still a beginner, so I am sure there are some bugs.

+If you find one, feel free to mention it so we can fix it.

+## Final Thoughts

+Overall, this was a great learning experience.

+I started this project without knowing anything about Decision Trees or Information Gain, and ended up building my own working version of the algorithm.

+There is still a lot I want to improve, but for now, I am happy with how it turned out.